JoeOrtiz1995/Deli-Events-and-Bookings/README.md

 - Providing Users with the ability to edit and delete booking requests.
 - Adding a reviews section where users can review the Restaurant.
+- Add further testing on existing models and views.
 - Users being able to delete their account.

 [Back to top](#contents)